gaia-platform/GaiaPlatform/production/catalog/README.md

 );
 ```

-As a syntactic sugar, the database name can be omitted when specifying a
+Switch to a database to make the DDL more succinct (by avoid the database name
+when referring to a table) with the `use database` statement.
+In the following
-reference to a table in the same database.
+example, the `address` table will be created in the `addr_book` database.

 ```
+    use addr_book;

-    create table addr_book.address (
+    create table address (
         street: string,
         apt_suite: string,
         city: string,